ncbi-nlp/TrialGPT/README.md

 The third step is to compute the performance of different linear features, LLM features, and the combined features.

-Please make sure that the step 1 and step 2 results are ready before running the step 3 code (depending on the API response rate, aggregating a patient-trial pair normally takes less than 20s):
+Please make sure that the step 1 and step 2 results are ready before running the step 3 code:
 ```bash
 # first convert the results of each split into a csv file
 # format: python convert_results_to_csv.py {split} {model}